Skip to main content

 # 6) Quit VisiData entirely

-# Or: gq (quit all at once)
+# Press: gq (quit all at once)

 note